keysie/Proxmox-tweaks/realtek-8156-usb-dongle.md

 - Install it using `dpkg -i <filename.deb>`
 - ideally, `reboot`

+## Pre-compile
+Whenever possible use `dkms install realtek-r8152/2.21.4 -k 7.0.0-3-pve` (or similar) after running ```apt upgrade``` against any newly installed kernel.
+This will help you prevent issues when rebooting.

 ## After upgrade of kernel version (or sometimes after reboot)

 - Use `dmesg | grep r8152` to see if/what is wrong